Also known as: Caput

 A caput succedaneum is more likely to form during a long or hard delivery.
 It is more common after the membranes have broken.
-This is because the amniotic sac is no longer providing a cushion for the baby's head.
+This is because the fluid in the amniotic sac is no longer providing a cushion for the baby's head.
 Vacuum extraction done during a difficult birth can also increase the chances of a caput succedaneum.

-The doctor will look at the swelling to confirm that it is a caput succedaneum.
+The health care provider will look at the swelling to confirm that it is a caput succedaneum.
 No other testing is needed.

 No treatment is needed.
-The problem usually goes away on its own within a few days.
+The problem most often goes away on its own within a few days.

 Complete recovery can be expected.
 The scalp will go back to a normal shape.